zackbatist/open-archaeo/README.md

 ## Other

 - adreinhard / cca / [GitHub](https://github.com/adreinhard/cca) - Colossal Cave Adventure digital palaeography and epigraphy project
-- benmarwick / archaeology-grand-challenges.r / [Gist](https://gist.github.com/benmarwick/d3eb3167ccb2116197ca) - Sketch of a look at the 'grand challenges' of Kintigh et al. 2014 http://www.pnas.org/content/111/3/879.full
+- benmarwick / archaeology-grand-challenges.r / [Gist](https://gist.github.com/benmarwick/d3eb3167ccb2116197ca) - Sketch of a look at the 'grand challenges' of Kintigh et al. 2014

 ## Bits & Bobs

 + steko / missing / [GitHub](https://github.com/steko/missing) - You have a sequence of numbered items and want to check if any are missing
-+ cwickham / munsell / [GitHub](https://github.com/cwickham/munsell/) / [CRAN](https://cran.r-project.org/web/packages/munsell/index.html) - Provides easy access to, and manipulation of, the Munsell colours
-+ nfrerebeau / khroma / [GitHub](https://github.com/nfrerebeau/khroma) - Colour Schemes for Archaeological Data Visualization
 + stas-g / findPeaks / [GitHub](https://github.com/stas-g/findPeaks) - A simple algorithm to find local maxima/minima in sequential data